 Health information managers are responsible for maintaining patient records - keeping them complete, up-to-date and secure.
 Federal regulations mandate the existence and security of patient records, and health information managers must keep up-to-date on such legislation as well as current information security technologies and techniques.

 Public health program managers must be well versed in managerial techniques as well as hospital operations.
 A master's degree in a relevant field - such as health services administration, long-term care administration, health sciences, or business administration - is a fairly common requirement for applicants.
 However, small practices and departmental positions may only require candidates to hold a bachelor's degree.

 Aspiring clinical managers may need a degree and relevant clinical experience, but may require a master's in health services administration or a similar degree to advance beyond a departmental position.

 Health information managers may need to have a more specific bachelor's degree or a higher degree in health information management.
 Graduate studies in this field are generally intensive and competitive, with up to one year of supervised administrative work in addition to coursework.

 Nursing care facility administrators must hold a bachelor's degree and gain a state license, which requires an examination and enrollment in continuing education.
 Licensing is not required for other public health managers.
 A voluntary certification as a Registered Health Information Administrator from the American Health Information Management Association can be beneficial to job prospects.
 Applicants with a relevant bachelor's degree who pass a certification exam can achieve this merit.

 Job Outlook and Salary Statistics

 In 2015, the U.S. Bureau of Labor Statistics (BLS) reported the median annual salary of medical and health services managers as $94,500.
-Opportunities in this field should be good, with faster-than-average job growth projected by the BLS from 2014 to 2024 of 17%, with preference for candidates with healthcare and managerial experience.
+Opportunities in this field should be good, job growth projected to increse much faster than the average from 2018-2028, with preference for candidates with healthcare and managerial experience.